Nancy Campbell, Salvador Plascencia and Svenja Gräfen in conversation

-The event was presented by the Samuel Fischer Guest Professorship for Literature in cooperation with the daadgalerie Berlin.
+This reading is presented by the Samuel Fischer Guest Professorship for Literature in cooperation with the Literaturhaus Berlin.
 Partners of #sfischerprof are Freie Universität Berlin, the German Academic Exchange Service (DAAD), S. Fischer and Holtzbrinck Berlin – Inspire Together.

 On November 30, Xiaolu Guo and Divya Ghelani discussed craft, language, humour, and home in Guo's novels and shared personal experiences as writers.
 The conversation took place at daadgalerie Berlin.

 A conversation between Lina Meruane (Chile-USA) and Priya Basil (UK-Germany) about how increasing attention to female characters in their early fiction made them aware of gender troubles and about how, later on, becoming feminists influenced their non-fiction writing.
 Conversation in English.
 Click here for the recording on YouTube.